 Organization

-Defines an organization resource.
 The organization resource may represent an advertiser or agency (buyer).
 The Account determines the role that the organization plays.
 The organization’s role may vary by account.
 For example, the organization may be an advertiser in one account and a buyer in another.

 Notes: An advertiser may create one or more organizations to meet their business needs.
 For example, they may create a single organization and then create accounts for each brand, subsidiary, or division.
 Or, they may create an organization for each brand.
 It is up to the advertiser to determine how they use Organization and Account to meet their organizational needs.